frochet/jobUCL2013/labs/netkit-lab_ospfNODR/Readme.rst

 where aaa.out is our output file, IF the interface we want to listen on (any for all interfaces) and we add the "&" symbol so we can continue to work in the netkit shell.

-Now we can launch wireshark on our computer with the realtime input file aaa.out.
+Now we can launch wireshark on our computer with the input file aaa.out.
 You can do that with :

  .. code:: console